Simon D.A. Thomas

 Past projects

-- Risk Management Solutions (UK) Ltd.: Deep Learning for extreme wind superresolution/downscaling
+- Risk Management Solutions (UK) Ltd.: Deep learning for extreme wind superresolution/downscaling.

 - Detecting fronts in the Southern Ocean using different algorithms.